CarDD: A New Dataset for Vision-based Car Damage Detection: Instance Segmentation and Object Detection Experiments

 \section{Instance Segmentation and Object Detection Experiments}

 The objective of automatic car damage assessment is to locate and classify the damages on the vehicle and visualize them by contouring their exact locations, which naturally accords with the goals of instance segmentation and object detection.
 Therefore, we first experiment with the SOTA approaches designed for instance segmentation and object detection tasks.
+Then we introduce an improved method, called DCN+, which significantly boosts the performance on the detection of hard classes (dent, scratch, and crack).
+A series of ablation studies are conducted to explore the effect of each module in DCN+.